Image Source: Getty / Laura Cavanaugh

 After going a few weeks without work, White convinced Gorka to continue working on the film, which she agreed to in hopes that the presence of both women on set would deter further harassment.
 Unfortunately, Gorka alleges that she was once again subjected to "a nearly daily barrage of sexual comments, innuendo, and unwelcome advances by crew members, within the presence and with the active encouragement of Affleck."
 She resigned once again, which she said resulted in Affleck refusing to give her the "director of photography" credit on the film as retaliation.
 One week after White filed her lawsuit in 2010, Gorka filed a $2.25 million suit of her own against Affleck in LA Superior Court, citing the "humiliation, embarrassment, and emotional distress as a direct result of the harassment and abuse she endured during production."
 White also claimed she was denied the payment of her producer's fee ($50,000) after complaining about Affleck's behavior and that she had yet to be paid at all for the three months she worked on the film at the time she filed her official complaint.
 Affleck initially denied the allegations and briefly threatened to countersue but eventually settled both suits out of court through mediation.

-The Golden Globe Awards aired on Sunday, kicking off a long line of award season appearances from the actor thanks to the multiple award shows that will take place in January and February.
+The Golden Globe Awards aired in January, kicking off a long line of award season appearances from the actor thanks to the multiple award shows and ceremonies scheduled through February.
 Unlike Nate Parker and Bill Cosby before him (both of whose alleged crimes are different and legally more serious, it's important to note), Affleck has been raking in accolade after accolade rather than career-ending blows to his reputation.
-Much like a former reality star who was elected into the highest office our country has to offer after bragging about his preferred methods of sexual assault and a high-profile actor involved in a domestic violence dispute, it doesn't look like Affleck is going to be tried in the court of public opinion for his alleged actions.
+He won an Oscar, a BAFTA, a Golden Globe, a Spirit Award, a Gotham award, and more for his work in Manchester by the Sea.
+Much like a former reality star who was elected into the highest office our country has after bragging about his preferred methods of sexual assault and a high-profile actor who's scored plenty of roles after being involved in a domestic violence dispute, it doesn't look like Affleck will ever be tried in the court of public opinion for his alleged actions.
 In fact, it's quite the opposite.
-Over the next few months, it's pretty clear that Hollywood will likely not only stand by him, but celebrate him.
+It's clear that Hollywood is not only standing by him, but celebrating him.